code-with-amitk/Code-examples/Motherboard/CPU/Communication/README.md

 ```
 <a name=ac></a>
 ### How Collision is avoided / Bus Arbitration
 The transmitting nodes monitor the bus before sending.
 If it detects signal, it quits the arbitration process and become a receiver instead.

+<a name=cgw></a>
+### CAN Gateway
+CAN Gateway is bridge between 2 CAN networks/LANs(having different baud rates and protocols).

+<a name=cano></a>
+### CANOPen
+- CANopen is a communication protocol for embedded systems used in automation.
+As OSI model, CANopen implements the layers above DL layer.
+- CANopen standard consists of:
+  - addressing scheme
+  - Application layer defined by a device profile.
+  - Network management
+  - Device monitoring
+  - Segmentation/desegmentation.